Mastering Global Cooking – French: An Interview with Clotide & Coq Au Vin

 - 12-15 small onions, 1 inch in diameter

-- Saute bacon in 2 tablespoons of butter melted over medium-high heat in a dutch oven or other fireproof casserole dish.
-Once the bacon is slightly browned, remove to a side dish.
+- In a dutch oven over medium-high heat, saute bacon in 2 Tbsp of melted butter.
+Once the bacon is slightly browned, strain and remove to a side dish.

-- Dry chicken thoroughly.
-Add to the dutch oven and brown in the bacon fat.
-Season the chicken with salt and pepper.
-Once the chicken is browned, add the bacon back to the pan with the chicken.
-Cover and cook slowly for 10 minutes, turning the chicken once.
+- Dry chicken thoroughly with paper towels.
+Add chicken to the dutch oven and brown in the bacon fat.
+Season with salt and pepper.
+When the chicken is browned, add the bacon back to the pan, cover and cook for 10 minutes, turning the chicken at least once.

-- Uncover and pour in the wine.
-Add 2 cups of chicken stock so the chicken is covered.
-Stir in the tomato paste, garlic, and herbs.
-Bring to a simmer.
-Cover and simmer slowly for 25-30 minutes or until the chicken is tender and its juices run clear.
+- Remove the cover and pour in wine and 2 cups of chicken stock, which should cover the chicken in the pan.
+Stir in tomato paste, garlic and herbs.
+Bring the mixture to a simmer, cover and cook for 25 to 30 minutes, or until the juices from the chicken are clear.

-- Add mushrooms and onions to the dutch oven and serve warm (preferably in a deep bowl with lots of bread on the side to soak up the sauce!).
+- Pour the mushrooms and onions into the dutch oven.
+Stir to combine and serve warm (preferably in a deep bowl with lots of bread on the side to soak up the sauce!).